Smake it smill you smake it!

 Your first trip without assistance you still crash and mess up your face.
 A bit of crying,… a defiant shrug,… a bit more encouragement,.. off you go again.
 Time to challenge cars for total dominion of the roads!

 By the way, no helmets whatsoever during this process.
 No pain no gain!
 It’s all in for little Dutchies!
 So by the time you are five, cycling is second nature.

 I never realized how foreign cycling in Holland was to others.
 Until I saw this article.
 I laughed my ass off.
 Cycling is the simplest thing in the world to us – yet when others look at it, they deign in fear of Dutch bicycle acrobatics.

 So, might there be a skill you just have since you were little?
 Which seems like magic to others?
 Something so familiar, you can’t comprehend other people not having it?

 Can you also imagine it being the same for confidence?
 Let me tell you, it just like confidence!
-It is a skill, you might learn while you are young, but can still master when you are older.
+It is a skill.
+You might learn it while young.
+But you can still master it you are older.

-You have to train, practice, use practice wheels – and then go out on your own, screw up, get up and act like you can do it, fail and try again!
+You have to train, excercise, use practice wheels – and then go out on your own, screw up, get up and act like you can do it, fail and try again!

 You could even call this training process; “fake it till you make it”.

 But to make training easier, you add some confidence training wheels.

 First off, start taking on confident postures.
 Head straight – eyes forward – straight back relaxed shoulders and no slumping.